hitesh97/candiate-test/SUBMISSION.md

 **Location:** `src/components/TaskForm.tsx`

 **Issue:**
-The task form had no validation, allowing submission with empty title and description fields.
-This created broken tasks with no content, cluttering the task list with useless entries and degrading data quality.
-No user feedback was provided for invalid submissions.
+The task form had minimal validation, only checking if title was empty and showing a basic alert.
+There was no validation for description or due date fields, allowing submission of incomplete tasks.
+The alert-based validation was disruptive and provided poor user experience.
+No visual indicators showed which fields were required, and there was no inline error feedback.

 **Solution:**
-Added validation to check if title is empty before submission, displaying an alert if required fields are missing.
-Implemented string trimming for title and description to remove whitespace, preventing creation of tasks with only spaces and ensuring data quality.
+Implemented comprehensive inline form validation with error state management.
+All three fields (title, description, due date) are now required and validated on submission.
+Visual feedback includes red asterisks (\*) marking required fields, red borders on invalid inputs, and inline error messages that appear below fields.
+Errors clear automatically when users start typing or selecting, providing a smooth, professional user experience.
+Replaced alert dialogs with non-intrusive inline validation messages.
+String trimming for title and description prevents whitespace-only submissions.

 ---